SirPelmesh/RC6/README.md

 <li> and finally the main.py, where stored functions for testing the RC6 algorithm, calculation of the average avalanche effect and the main function for encryption and decryption. </li>
 </ul>

-This program was created for my course work, and it free to use :D Good luck!
+This program was created for my course work, and it free to use :D <br>
+Good luck!<br>
 [SirPelmesh](https://github.com/SirPelmesh)